 Section Reference Area Commented Market Comments SFC's Responses attract the attention of the mass media which may use information in such registers to sensationalise news stories, which again would be of no benefit to the complainant, the intermediary or the investing public.
 2. The requirement that an index of names be maintained in the register is confusing.
 It is unclear as to whether this should be an index of the names of the complainants.
 We do not believe that maintaining such an index is unnecessary as complaints can be recorded in chronological order when they have occurred.
 We recommend that the requirement to keep an index be removed.
 3. the requirement that the complaint has to be recorded within 3 business days may be impractical.
-We believe that as long as the complaint is recorded in the register within a reasonable time, that should be sufficient to protect the interest of the 6.
-Rule 4 Complaints Register We would like the Commission to clearly define We note the concerns, in particular, the data privacy and client confidentiality issues.
+We believe that as long as the complaint is recorded in the register within a reasonable time, that should be sufficient to protect the interest of the complainant.
+6. Rule 4 Complaints Register HSBC Broking Securities (Asia) Limited While we agree with the principle that intermediaries should maintain a register of complaints, we are of the view that this requirement should not be mandated by law.
+We believe that it is more appropriate for this requirement to be set out in the SFC's Code of Conduct for Registered Persons.
+Handling of complaints should be viewed as a conduct issue relevant to the fitness and properness of the registered person rather than a subject for legislation.
+We would like the Commission to clearly define We note the concerns, in particular, the data privacy and client confidentiality issues.
 Having considered all the submissions received, the SFC has decided to delete the requirements of Rule 4 from the draft Rules.
 Instead, as suggested, the SFC will consider placing the requirement to maintain a complaint register (and making it available for inspection by regulatory authorities but not members of the public) in the Code of Conduct.

 Section Reference Area Commented Market Comments SFC's Responses "complaints" for the purpose of the Rules.
 Many client's grievances are arguably related to conduct of the registered person but are not caused by any negligence of the registered person but instead caused by the market condition.
 For example, there are instances where clients complain about the execution price that is not within the control of the registered person.
 It is not clear whether verbal complaints must also be included in the register.
 We would like to propose that verbal complaints be excluded from the Rules.
 Where complaints are not reduced in writing, it is not always clear whether a client's grievances amount to a complaint, especially in a retail securities business where many of the clients' "complaints" are not directly related to the registered person's conduct or service while some of them are also without merit.
 We do not see any benefit to the complainant, the intermediary or the investing public for including verbal complaints in a register which does not justify the resulting administrative cost.
 We also have concerns with the following propositions as set out in Section 4 of the Draft Rules.
-1. We are concerned with the proposal that the complaints register should be made available to the public for the reasons that:- i.
-Clients may not wish for their identifies and their account information to be disclosed to the public.
+1. We are concerned with the proposal that the complaints register should be made available to the public.
+Making the complaints register available to the public.
 Making the complaints register available to the public may discourage clients from making complaints.
 The Commission should consider the potential conflict between the purpose of a public complaints register and